-The Strategic Way Forward are having a clear effect.
-But although we achieved a further significant improvement in adjusted EBIT in the past fiscal year, we have not yet achieved our sustainable minimum requirement.
-Ambitious targets for our financial indicators and targeted improvements in strategic areas, including via indirect financial indicators, are therefore important elements of the Strategic Way Forward.
+Despite the decline in adjusted EBIT reflecting the sharp downturn in the materials markets in the reporting year, the multi-year overview and outlook of our key performance indicators show that the measures under the Strategic Way Forward are having a clear effect.
+Nevertheless we are still some way from achieving our sustainable minimum requirement.
+Ambitious targets for our financial indicators and systematic improvements in strategic areas, including via indirect financial indicators, are therefore important elements of the Strategic Way Forward.

-We are working hard to generate strong, stable positive free cash flow again in order to provide the funds needed to expand our growth businesses and pay a solid dividend to our shareholders.
+We are working hard to generate strong, stable positive value added and free cash flow before M & A again in order to provide the funds needed to expand our growth businesses and pay a solid dividend to our shareholders.
 For this we need EBIT of at least €2 billion.
-We are convinced that we will achieve the earnings growth needed for this minimum requirement and beyond by strictly following the Strategic Way Forward in all business area.
+We are convinced that we will achieve the earnings growth needed for this minimum requirement and beyond by strictly following the Strategic Way Forward in all business areas.
 We have defined clear targets for this:

 - Components Technology - Profitable growth, medium- to long-term return to EBIT margins of 6% to 8% through successful ramp-up of new plants and continuation of efficiency and restructuring measures